kenu/okdevtv/public/md/python/pep8.md

   where catching them is almost always the wrong thing to do.

-  Design exception hierarchies based on the distinctions that code *catching* the exceptions is likely to need, rather than the locations where the exceptions are raised.
+  Design exception hierarchies based on the distinctions that code -catching* the exceptions is likely to need, rather than the locations where the exceptions are raised.
 Aim to answer the question "What went wrong?" programmatically, rather than only stating that "A problem occurred" (see :pep:`3151` for an example of this lesson being